 The Compensation Committee's policies are designed to enable the Company to attract and retain qualified executives and to provide incentives for the achievement of the Company's annual and long-term performance goals.
-The vehicles for compensating and motivating executive officers include cash compensation, stock options, participation in a 401(k) plan and other benefits.
+The vehicles for compensating and motivating executive officers include cash compensation, stock options, participation in a 401(k), a supplemental executive retirement plan and other benefits.
 The Company has not established a policy with regard to Section 162(m) of the Internal Revenue Code of 1986, as amended, since the Company has not and currently does not anticipate paying compensation in excess of \$1 million per annum to any employee.

-.
 CASH COMPENSATION

-Each year the Company obtains survey data in order to determine the competitiveness of its pay structure for senior management.
-The surveys considered in determining the pay scales for 1995 were published by Watson Wyatt Data Services and covered companies that were manufacturers of durable goods with annual sales of up to \$650 million or engaged in the fabrication of metal products with annual sales of up to \$650 million.
-This survey data indicated that the Company's executive officers' base salaries ranged from 5% above to 21% below the median base salaries for comparable positions in the durable goods manufacturing industry and from 15.6% above to 24% below the median base salaries for comparable positions in the metal fabrication industry.
+Each year the company obtains survey data in order to determine the competitiveness of its pay structure for senior management.
+The surveys considered in determining the pay scales for 1996 were published by Watson Wyatt Data Services and covered companies that were manufacturers of durable goods with annual sales of up to \$650 million or engaged in the fabrication of metal products with annual sales of up to \$650 million.
+This survey data indicated that the Company's executive officers' base salaries ranged from 14% above to 27.7% below the median base salaries for comparable positions in the durable goods manufacturing industry and from 16.6% above to 25% below the median base salaries for comparable positions in the metal fabrication industry.